fix

 • A penetration test report, which has all the details around each vulnerability.
 This is mostly great for your internal teams.

-• A penetration test certificate, which is a higher-level look at your security posture and does not lay out the specifics of each vulnerability.
+• A penetration test certificate is a higher-level look at your security posture and does not lay out the specifics of each vulnerability.
 This is great for sharing with your auditor or enterprise vendors.

 • A letter of engagement, which proves your company is planning to conduct a penetration test in the near future.